excalidraw/excalidraw/src/packages/excalidraw/README.md

 ### `onPointerUpdate`

-This callback is triggered when mouse pointer is updated.
+This callback is triggered when mouse pointer is updated

 ```js
 ({ x, y }, button, pointersMap}) => void;
 ```

-1.`{x, y}`: Pointer coordinates.
+1.`{x, y}`: Pointer coordinates

 2.`button`: The position of the button.
-This will be one of `["down", "up"]`.
+This will be one of `["down", "up"]`

-3.`pointersMap`: [`pointers map`](https://github.com/excalidraw/excalidraw/blob/182a3e39e1362d73d2a565c870eb2fb72071fdcc/src/types.ts#L122) of the scene.
+3.`pointersMap`: [`pointers map`](https://github.com/excalidraw/excalidraw/blob/182a3e39e1362d73d2a565c870eb2fb72071fdcc/src/types.ts#L122) of the scene